 - Detailed documentation of how the funds were spent and (if requested) copies, of receipts, adoption contracts and other documentation to support your outcomes.

 - For adoption and spay/neuter projects, data and details on the following must be submitted quarterly (depending on project type) for dog adoptions, cat adoptions, dog spay/neuter and cat spay/neuter.

 - For intake prevention programs, main program statistics for the following types of projects must be submitted quarterly: number of families served, intake reduction at your local municipal shelter and number of animals trained.

 - For all projects, unless otherwise obtained through network partner data reporting, the following stats for the municipal shelter impacted by your project must be submitted quarterly for a baseline year and your grant period: dog intakes, dog live outcomes, dog other outcomes, cat intakes, cat live outcomes and cat other outcomes.

 For Rachael Ray No-Kill Excellence Grant projects only, we reserve the right to identify additional reporting metrics appropriate to the scope and impact of the project.
 Grant recipients will be required to submit one success story of the awarded project to Best Friends Animal Society.
 Stories will help us promote The Rachael Ray Foundation grants in the future.
 Failure to submit timely and accurate reports on the progress of your project can impact the ability to receive future funding.

 If you have questions about the grants or requirements, contact us at email@example.com.
 Please note that during an open grant cycle, our response time to emails and voicemails is significantly delayed.
 We ask that you take the time to ensure you meet all requirements and plan for those items we’ll need to check on.
 Because we are unable to fast track applications for partnership or respond to urgent requests during this time, we appreciate your understanding.

-Our grant cycle is now closed and we are no longer accepting applications.
+Our Fall 2020 Cycle is now closed and we are no longer accepting applications.